solidi/writing/01-on-kotlin-a-reply-from-management.md

 ---

-Christina also brought up letting the tooling do hard problems.
-We are not good at hard problems.
+Christina recommends using tooling on hard problems.
 I agree with this.
 Tools must do their job well.
 Otherwise, they are complained about until they are fixed.
 Google is proving this well, so well, with Gradle.

 And lately, Java.